Climate change is real, man-made, and happening now. The stakes are too high not to act.LET'S GO

 We don't need to choose between clean air and a strong economy.
 President Obama's plan means more investments in solar, wind, and other forms of renewable energy.
 This investment will grow our economy and strengthen our communities, while also helping combat the effects of climate change.

-The cost of solar panels has dropped 75% since 2008.
-There is now enough solar power produced in the United States to power 3 million homes.
+Since 2008, the cost of solar panels has dropped 75%.
+As of last year, more than 173,000 Americans worked in the solar industry, and there is now enough solar power produced in the United States to power 4 million homes.